Whatsapp Me

 • Religious Leadership: As priestesses, many noblewomen participated in temple rituals.
 Titles such as God’s Wife of Amun granted them political and economic power, with access to temple wealth and influence over temple activities.

-Prominent noblewomen include:
+Prominent noblewomen/queens include:

 • Hatshepsut: As one of Egypt’s most successful Pharaohs, Hatshepsut legitimized her rule through monumental projects such as her mortuary temple at Deir el-Bahri.